Targeted Function Balancing: Framework for TFB

-Finally, although it provided a motivating example, TFB is not recommended when $X_i$ is low-dimensional and OLS estimates $f_0$.
-This is because the term penalizing imbalance in $X_i$, $\sqrt{Q_q (\mathcal{X}^2_P)} \times || \hat{V}_{\beta_0}^{\frac{1}{2}} \mathrm{imbal}(w, X, D) ||_2$, goes to 0 as $n$ increases quite generally, as $\hat{V}_{\beta_0} \overset{p}{\rightarrow} 0$ under mild conditions (e.g., $\hat{V}_{\beta_0}$ in (\ref{eq:V_ols})).
-TFB thus allows more imbalance in $X_i$ as $n$ grows, assuming balance in $\hat{f}_0 (X_i) = X_i^{\top} \hat{\beta}_0$ is sufficient.
-If $f_0$ is linear in $X_i$, then this is a favorable result.
-However, if $f_0$ is not linear in $X_i$, then this could induce bias that would otherwise not be there were the weights to prioritize balance in $X_i$, as balance in $X_i$ could yield better balance in other functions of $X_i$.
-TFB is thus recommended when $X_i$ is high-dimensional, either to start or because it is a high-dimensional transformation of a smaller set of variables, and a regularized regression estimates $f_0$.
-Balance in every dimension $X_i$ is likely infeasible in this case, while $f_0 (X_i) = X_i^{\top} \beta_0$ is believable.
-As such, the form of TFB where kernel regularized least squares estimates $f_0$ (TFB-K) and that where LASSO regression estimates $f_0$ (TFB-L) are considered below.
-For future reference, Table~\ref{tab:abbreviations} describes these forms.
+As with any balancing method, the performance of \textit{linear} TFB's resulting estimator is highly dependent on whether or not $f_0 (X_i) = X_i^{\top} \beta_0$.
+Thus, the key risk with linear TFB is not choosing a $X_i$ that contains the non-linear transformations of the original covariates required for $f_0 (X_i) = X_i^{\top} \beta_0$.
+Appendix~\ref{app:miss} demonstrates that bias can be a consequence of this.
+Therefore, although it provided motivation for TFI, TFB is not recommended when $X_i$ is low-dimensional and OLS estimates $f_0$.\footnote{In fact, there is reason to believe that this form of TFB could perform worse than a method that solely seeks balance in $X_i$.
+This is because the term in TFB that penalizes imbalance in $X_i$, $\sqrt{Q_q (\mathcal{X}^2_P)} \times || \hat{V}_{\beta_0}^{\frac{1}{2}} \mathrm{imbal}(w, X, D) ||_2$, goes to 0 as $n$ increases quite generally, as $\hat{V}_{\beta_0} \overset{p}{\rightarrow} 0$ under mild conditions (e.g., $\hat{V}_{\beta_0}$ in (\ref{eq:V_ols})).
+TFB would thus allow more imbalance in $X_i$ as $n$ grows, assuming balance in $\hat{f}_0 (X_i) = X_i^{\top} \hat{\beta}_0$ is sufficient.
+While this is a favorable result when $f_0$ is linear in $X_i$, it could induce bias when $f_0$ is not linear in $X_i$ because balance in $X_i$ could yield better balance in transformations of $X_i$ that do contribute to $f_0$.} Instead, we recommend the linear form of TFB when $X_i$ is high-dimensional, either to start or because it is a high-dimensional transformation of a smaller set of variables, and a regularized regression estimates $f_0$.
+In these cases, $f_0 (X_i) = X_i^{\top} \beta_0$ is believable, while balance in every dimension $X_i$ is likely infeasible.
+But TFB will use $\hat{f}_0$ and its estimated variance to strategically leave imbalance $X_i$ in a way that ideally yields a highly efficient estimator.
+Similarly, for the \textit{non-linear} extension of TFB, we recommend applying machine learning regression methods that are flexible enough to capture a wide class of potential $f_0$.

+These recommendations lead to the three forms of TFB that we primarily consider, and are listed in Table~\ref{tab:abbreviations}, all of which apply regularized regressions or machine learning models.
+The first form is TFB-K, which applies kernel regularized least squares, setting $X_i = K_{ic}^{\top}$ and $\hat{\beta}_0 = \hat{\alpha}_0$ where